Funding Opportunity Information

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 "to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense…" With an annual budget of about $6.9 billion (FY 2010), we are the funding source for approximately 20 percent of all federally supported basic research conducted by America's colleges and universities.
 In many fields such as mathematics, computer science and the social sciences, NSF is the major source of federal backing.

 To find funding opportunities through the National Science Foundation, please click here.

-The US Department of Defense funds biomedical, biostatistical and clinical research relevant to the needs of the military and its personnel.
+The US Department of Defense (DOD) funds biomedical, biostatistical and clinical research relevant to the needs of the military.
 UMMS researchers have applied for and received funding from the DOD's Congressionally Directed Medical Research Program (CDMRP), the US Army Medical Department Medical Research and Materiel Command (USAMRMC) and the Defense Advanced Research Projects Administration (DARPA).

 Corporate & Foundation Relations Grant Opportunities

 The UMMS/UMMHC Corporate and Foundation Relations Office (CFR) functions as a liaison between members of the UMass community and companies and private foundations.
 Using best practices, it works with both internal and external audiences to establish and maintain the best possible relationships for the institutions, enabling investigators to further their research goals and practitioners to provide quality patient care and service to the community.
 For more information, please click here.